AdobeDocs/cc-everywhere/src/pages/guides/index.md

 var CDN_URL = "https://sdk.cc-embed.adobe.com/v1/CCEverywhere.js";
 ```

-You can read the [changelog](/src/pages/guides/changelog/index.md) to understand what updates are being made.
+You can read the [changelog](/src/pages/guides/changelog/index.md) to understand known issues as well as what changes have been made.

 ### Load via script tag